Formation (association football): Danubian school

 The Danubian school of football is a modification of the 2–3–5 formation in which the centre forward plays in a more withdrawn position.
 As played by Austrian, Czechoslovak and Hungarian teams in the 1920s, it was taken to its peak by the Austrians in the 1930s.
-It relied on short passing and individual skills.
-This school was heavily influenced by the likes of Hugo Meisl and Jimmy Hogan, the English coach who visited Austria at the time.
+This school relied on short passing and individual skills, heavily influenced by the likes of Hugo Meisl and Jimmy Hogan, an English coach who visited Austria at the time.

 Metodo (2–3–2–3)

 The metodo was devised by Vittorio Pozzo, coach of the Italy national team in the 1930s.
-It was a derivation of the Danubian school.
+A derivation of the Danubian school, it can be called MM (if the goalkeeper is at the top of the diagram) or WW (if the goalkeeper is at the bottom).
 The system was based on the 2–3–5 formation; Pozzo realised that his half-backs would need some more support in order to be superior to the opponents' midfield, so he pulled two of the forwards to just in front of midfield, creating a 2–3–2–3 formation.
 This created a stronger defence than previous systems, as well as allowing effective counter-attacks.
-The Italian national team won back-to-back World Cups, in 1934 and 1938, using this system.
+The Italy national team won back-to-back World Cups, in 1934 and 1938, using this system.
 It has been argued that Pep Guardiola's Barcelona and Bayern Munich used a modern version of this formation.
 This formation is also similar to the standard in table football, featuring two defenders, five midfielders and three strikers (which cannot be altered as the "players" are mounted on axles).

-It can be called MM (if the goalkeeper is at the top of the diagram) or WW (if the goalkeeper is at the bottom).